• Skip to primary navigation

 1. Khao Yai National Park

-With the honor as the first official national park in the country, it’s little surprise that Khao Yai is one of the best national parks to visit in Thailand.
-Located in Nakhon Ratchasima Province, Khao Yai is a fantastic place to see animals in Thailand, as its forests and grasslands are home to all sorts of wildlife, including birds, elephants, and bears.
-Beyond its plentiful wildlife, this World Heritage listed national park near Bangkok also delights with its majestic waterfalls, one of which was where the waterfall jump scene in The Beach was filmed.
+Khao Yai, located in Nakhon Ratchasima Province, was the first official national park in Thailand.
+Khao Yai is a fantastic place to see animals in Thailand, as its forests and grasslands are home to all sorts of wildlife, including birds, elephants, and bears.
+This World Heritage-listed national park near Bangkok also delights with its majestic waterfalls, one of which was where the waterfall jump scene in the movie The Beach was filmed.

 Morning Mist at Tropical Mountain Range,This place is in the Kaeng Krachan national park,Thailand